Barry University Success Summer Camp on Web Design

 The Chapter was honored to have Maryellen Letsche from the Executive Division and her daughter, Lauren, a senior in the School of Business, Dr. Chakib Chraibi from Computer Science, Andrew Seaga from University Web Services and his wife, Amanda, and Chapter officers Chetan Dhakan, Miguel Ramirez, Dan Weihermuller, Susana Lopez, and SueYen Wong in the final building trip of our first house.

-DoIT, Enrollment Management and Math and Computer Science Build with Habitat
+DoIT, Recruitment and Admissions and Math and Computer Science Build with Habitat

-On Saturday, January 14, 2006 the Divisions of Information Technology and Enrollment Management along with Math and Computer Science joined to help paint and frame a couple of houses that Miami Habitat is building in Liberty City.
+On Saturday, January 14, 2006 the Divisions of Information Technology and Recruitment and Admissions along with Math and Computer Science joined to help paint and frame a couple of houses that Miami Habitat is building in Liberty City.
 This was the 4th consecutive year that the Division of Information Technology sponsored a Habitat building trip.
 As the years have gone by other divisions and departments have joined in showing the community that Barry practices what it preaches.
 Thanks to John Beaubrun for leading this effort and to DoIT for sponsoring lunch.
-Special thanks go to Helen Corpuz, from Enrollment Management; Terry Kushi and his wife, Rick Estavillo, Jose Ramirez and Martin Dimkovski from Information Technology; and Dr. James Haralambides from Math and Computer Science for their volunteer efforts to change the lives of a couple of families and to strengthen the Liberty City development.
+Special thanks go to Helen Corpuz, from Recruitment and Admissions; Terry Kushi and his wife, Rick Estavillo, Jose Ramirez and Martin Dimkovski from Information Technology; and Dr. James Haralambides from Math and Computer Science for their volunteer efforts to change the lives of a couple of families and to strengthen the Liberty City development.

 Dr. Chraibi on MSNBC